 A weak acid (H2CO3) that forms from the reaction of water and carbon dioxide.
 Most rain water is a very weak carbonic acid solution formed by the reaction of rain with small amounts of carbon dioxide in the atmosphere.

-A solid precipitate of calcium carbonate, silica, iron oxide, clay minerals or other materials that forms within the pore spaces of a sediment and binds it into a sedimentary rock.
+A solid precipitate of calcium carbonate, silica, iron oxide, clay minerals, or other materials that forms within the pore spaces of a sediment and binds it into a sedimentary rock.
 In the photo at left, the orange-brown material is a carbonate cement binding pebbles of chert (CT) and quartz (Q).
 See larger photo by USGS.

-The processes through which chemical precipitates form within the pore spaces of a sediment and help bind it into a sedimentary rock.
+The processes through which dissolved substances in pore water precipitate between the grains of a sediment and bind it into a sedimentary rock.

-The valves, pipes and fittings installed above ground surface at an oil or gas well site.
-These control and direct the flow of natural gas or oil produced from the well.
+The valves, gauges, and fittings installed at the surface at the top of an oil or gas well.
+These measure, control, and direct the flow of formation fluids produced from the well.
+Image copyright iStockphoto / SGV.

 The lowest horizon of a soil profile.
 It is below the B-horizon and immediately above the bedrock.
 It is a rocky zone that consists mostly of partially weathered bedrock and the weathering products of the least-resistant minerals in that bedrock.

 A bowl-shaped depression with very steep sides that forms at the head of a mountain glacier.
 Forms from cold-climate weathering processes including frost wedging and plucking.

 A clastic mineral particle of any composition that has a grain size smaller than 1/256 mm.
 The term is also used in reference to a broad category of hydrous silicate minerals in which the silica tetrahedrons are arranged into sheets.
 Clay minerals are the typical weathering product of feldspar minerals and make up a major portion of many soils.
 The photo shows clay sediments that have dried in the sun to produce "mud cracks."